surajmitsel/surajmitsel/Cpp/read/Constructor.md

         int getY()const {return y;}
 }
 ```
-- For initializtion of member object which does not have default constructor.
+- For initialization of member object which does not have default constructor.
 - Like above point, parameterized constructor of a base class can only be called using initializer list.
 ```cpp
 class Test{